fghanei/UB-ANC-Agent_Hover-Power/README.md

 Copyright © Farshad Ghanei

-This repo has been based on a work done by Jalil Modares in the Department of Electrical Engineering at the University at Buffalo.
+This repo is a joint work done by me and Jalil Modares at the University at Buffalo.

-We have worked together on the project and I have worked on this project ever since.

 If you use this program for your work/research, please cite:
 [J. Modares, F. Ghanei, N. Mastronarde and K. Dantu, "UB-ANC Planner: Energy Efficient Coverage Path Planning with Multiple Drones"](https://doi.org/10.1109/ICRA.2017.7989732).